ihorvorotnov/Post-Thumbnail-Column-Editor/README.md

 # Post Thumbnail Column Editor

-A lightweight WordPress plugin to manage you post and custom post type thumbnails from post listing screen.
+A lightweight WordPress plugin to manage your post and custom post type thumbnails from post listing screen.

 **Work in progress**.